 Tip No. 3 – Do Not Use Facebook, Twitter, Snapchat, or Other Social Media to Try Your Case in the Court of Public Opinion.

 Posting negative comments and personal details about your spouse on social media platforms like Facebook and Twitter is never a good idea.
 Attempting to defame your spouse, especially in a public setting where your friends and family members can see, is only going to make the situation worse (for both you and your spouse).
 The best strategy is to stay off of social media, or at the very least, do not mention or discuss your divorce on these platforms.

 Tip No. 4 – Remember that Settlement Negotiations Involve Compromise.

 When your Houston divorce lawyer is trying to settle your case, you need to have a resolution-reacher mindset.
 Only making settlement offers that your spouse would never consider is only going to force the process to drag on thereby requiring you to spend more time and money on the divorce.
 A good strategy is to take a step back and ask yourself, “If I was in my spouse’s position, what would I want after the divorce is finalized?”
 If you can view your divorce from both sides, it increases the chances of achieving an amicable resolution.

 Speak to an Experienced Houston Divorce Attorney

 If you need family law assistance, we can help.
-Contact Conner & Lindamood, P.C. in Houston today to schedule a confidential consultation with an experienced lawyer.
+Contact Lindamood & Robinson, P.C. in Houston today to schedule a confidential consultation with an experienced lawyer.
 This is a no-pressure, no-obligation discussion intended to give you important information about the divorce process and your legal options.